Married to Medicine: Seasons 8–11

 On January 13, 2021, the show was renewed for an eighth season which premiered on March 7, 2021; introducing Anila Sajja as a main cast member.
 Cloud and Wells returned to the series in recurring capacities.
 Webb, previously Webb-Lunceford, was demoted to a recurring capacity following her divorce from her ex-husband and the heated exchanges involving her and Huq in the previous two seasons.

 On May 12, 2022, the show was renewed for a ninth season which premiered on July 10, 2022, with Quad rejoining the main cast, alongside Audra Frimpong and Wells as recurring cast members.
 Cloud exited the series ahead of the show's ninth season.
 Metcalfe and Sajja were not asked to return for the series' tenth season.

 Phaedra Parks was confirmed to join the series for its tenth season.
 The show's tenth season premiered on November 5, 2023, with Lateasha Lunceford and Parks joining the main cast, and Dr. Alicia Egolum joining in a recurring capacity.
 Former cast members Metcalfe and Sajja made guest appearances in the series' tenth season.

 On May 9, 2024, the show was renewed for an eleventh season, with the entire cast from the tenth season minus Egolum returning as series regulars.

 The show's eleventh season premiered on November 24, 2024, with Metcalfe returning to the series in a recurring capacity, alongside new recurring cast member Dr. Mimi Sanders joining the cast.
 Former cast members Frimpong, Egolum and Sajja made guest appearances in the series' eleventh season.

 On May 8, 2025, it was announced that Lateasha Lunceford would be exiting the series after two seasons.

 Season 12–present

-The show's twelfth season is set to premiere on November 30, 2025, with Metcalfe rejoining in a full-time capacity, alongside new recurring cast members Angel Love Davis and Brandi Milton joining the cast.
+The show's twelfth season premiered on November 30, 2025, with Metcalfe rejoining in a full-time capacity, alongside new recurring cast members Angel Love Davis and Brandi Milton joining the cast.
 Sanders was upgraded to main cast after previously serving as a friend, while Kimes was demoted to a recurring capacity.
+Former cast member Sajja made a guest appearance in the series' twelfth season.

+In May 2026, the series was renewed for a thirteenth season.